Programs

 NAAB terms of accreditation are effective on January 1 of the year in which the visit took place.

-All material prepared for accreditation visits must be provided in English, including the APR, supplemental material, and student work to be reviewed by the visiting team (see sections 5.4.1 of the 2020 Procedures).
+As described in the 2020 Procedures, all material prepared for accreditation visits must be provided in English, including the APR, supplemental material, and student work to be reviewed by the visiting team.

 Additionally, programs whose curricula are not taught in English may be required to provide a translator to assist the team during a visit.
 Programs will be notified at least 30 days before the visit if they must provide a translator, who may not be affiliated with the program in any way.
-NAAB makes every effort to include individuals who speak the language of the program being visited; however, if this is not possible, a translator will be required (section 3.2.4 of the 2020 Procedures.)
+NAAB makes every effort to include individuals who speak the language of the program being visited; however, if this is not possible, a translator will be required.

 Supplemental Information and Tools

-The Program Criteria (PC) and Student Criteria (SC) Matrix can be found on the Resources page of the NAAB website for programs to self-identify where evidence of Shared Values and compliance with Program Criteria is demonstrated.
+The Program Criteria (PC) and Student Criteria (SC) Matrix can be found on the Resources page of the NAAB website.

-Programs seeking to make a substantive change must first contact the NAAB in writing to determine which procedure is appropriate or whether the changes are sufficiently expansive to constitute a new, proposed program that may be required to pursue candidacy and initial accreditation.
-Substantive change applications must be reviewed by the NAAB before implementation by the program or institution and if approved, may not be applied retroactively.
+Programs seeking to make a substantive change must first contact NAAB in writing to determine which procedure is appropriate or whether the changes are sufficiently expansive to warrant a substantive change application.
+Substantive changes must be reviewed by NAAB before implementation by the program or institution and if approved, may not be applied retroactively.

-Section 7.1 of the 2020 Procedures outlines the Substantive Changes Requiring an application and review by the NAAB Review Panel, including the following overarching categories of change:
+The 2020 Procedures outline the substantive changes requiring review by NAAB, including the following overarching categories of change:

 The specific type of application and additional information required will vary by the category and specific type of change being proposed.
-See Section 7.2 and 7.3 of the 2020 Procedures for specific details or contact the NAAB staff at accreditation@naab.org on a proactive basis for any questions.
+See “Substantive Changes Requiring Review by NAAB” in the 2020 Procedures for specific details or contact the NAAB staff at accreditation@naab.org on a proactive basis for any questions.

 The 2022 revised Remote Location Questionnaire can be found on the Resources page of the NAAB website.
 It should be included in the submission of an APR for programs seeking accreditation status for remote locations, additional sites, teaching sites, and/or online learning.
 Programs are advised to contact NAAB staff at accreditation@naab.org for a preliminary discussion and guidance prior to submission.